ENTC-Lab-Group-21/Voice_Recorder-Arduino/README.md

 Your end product should be presented with a well designed PCB along with a proper enclosure .
 A LCD should be used to provide a simple UI for making playback selections
-For storing data you can use a SD card module and for the microcontro
+For storing data you can use a SD card module and for the microcontroller you are encouraged to use **Atmega**